-As noted in Section 3.1, there were 104 (77%) bycatch records with photos that could be assessed to confirm taxa identification and other information.
-The remaining 31 (23%) records had no photos associated with them and were there not able to be assessed.
+As noted in Section 3.1, there were 113 (70%) bycatch events with photos that could be assessed to confirm taxa identification and other information.
+The remaining 49 (30%) events had either no photos associated with them or had poor quality photos associated with them and therefore were not able to be assessed.

 It was not possible to determine the reason for the absence of photos for some events as there were few notes.
-However, some common explanations were provided including: event occurred while the observer was not present and was notified by crew later; event was over quickly and not possible to get a photo (e.g. live fur seal hooked but snood cut from quickly after being identified); camera wasn't working; and/or some photos were apparently taken but are missing from the database.
+However, some common explanations were provided including: event occurred while observer was not present and observer was notified by crew later; event was over quickly and not possible to get a photo (e.g. live fur seal hooked but snood cut from quickly after being identified); camera wasn't working; and/or some photos were apparently taken but are missing from the database.

-Of the 104 events with photos, 32% (n = 33) were of good quality, 43% (n=45) were of moderate quality and 25% (n = 26) were of poor quality.
-Overall, there were a mean of 3.1 (SE = 0.2) photos taken per event.
+Of the 113 events with photos, 7% (n = 8) were of good quality, 73% (n = 82) were of moderate quality and 20% (n = 23) were of poor quality.
+Overall, there were a mean of 2.6 (SE = 0.2) photos taken per event.
 It is important to note that a photo was deemed to be good quality if at least one photo was of good quality even if the remainder were of moderate or poor quality.
 There were many examples where multiple photos were taken but only a single photo was of useful quality.

-Of the 89 events where the observer had assigned sex, only 22% (n = 20) of events had photos of adequate quality so that sex could be confirmed by the expert.
+Of the 162 events from the 2016/17 year, there were 107 events where the observer had assigned sex but only 6% (n = 9) of events had photos of adequate quality so that sex could be confirmed by the expert.
 In most cases, there were no photos taken of the genital region or if they were taken, they were of insufficient quality for the expert to confirm the sex.